altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 'J_R::Numbers are in our favor...'
 'RX::We let them in...'
 *Ada moved away, and unlocked the door*
-~Silently we moved out of the line of sight~
+~Silently we moved out of the line of sight.
-~From behind the door Ada saw a short woman with long brown hair walk in~ *Ada closed the door*
+From behind the door Ada saw a short woman with long brown hair walk in~ *Ada closed the door.
-*The stranger meeped and jump to the center of the room* ~She was holding a broken champagne glass stem as a makeshift brass-knuckle pointed at Ada.
+The stranger meeped and jump to the center of the room* ~She was holding a broken champagne glass stem as a makeshift brass-knuckle pointed at Ada.
 In her other hand she held a set of keys~
 "D::Who are you?"